Four steps from specification to validated output.

 Repairable

-When validation fails, Forge knows which step broke and how to fix it.
+When validation fails, Forge knows which agent broke and how to fix it.
 Automatic repair flows.
 No manual debugging.

 Next steps

-See how Forge handles real-world training content generation.
+See how Forge handles real-world software development pipelines.

 See it in action